 The molly fish is a freshwater fish that comes from the Poecilia genus in the Poeciliidae family.
 Nowadays, Molly fish are commonly found in home aquariums because they are very easy to care for and can be found in several species.
 Mollies come in a range of colors, including black, white, silver, red, and orange.
 But have you ever seen chocolate molly fish?

 That’s not a popular color of fish.
-That’s why you may not find a lot of information about chocolate molly fish on the internet.
+That’s why you may not find much information about chocolate molly fish on the internet.
 However, this post will provide you with some useful information about that fish.

 What Is Poecilia Sphenops?